leovan/rasa-doc/docs/command-line-interface.md

                         Maximum timestamp of events to be exported.
 The constraint is applied in a 'less than' comparison.
                         (default: None)
-  --conversation-ids CONVERSATION_IDS
+  --offset-timestamps-by-seconds OFFSET_TIMESTAMPS_BY_SECONDS
+                        Offset all event timestamps by the specified amount of seconds.
+This won't modify the stored events in the tracker store, but only change the timestamps in the events exported to the broker. (default: None) --conversation-ids CONVERSATION_IDS
                         Comma-separated list of conversation IDs to migrate.
                         If unset, all available conversation IDs will be